cent-kanayo/cent-kanayo/README.md

 ## Hi there, Welcome 👋

-I'm Chukwu Innocent — a software engineer passionate about building scalable, impactful digital platforms across tech, housing, logistics, education, and finance.
+I'm Chukwu Innocent, a software engineer passionate about building scalable, impactful digital platforms across tech, housing, logistics, education, and finance.

 ### 🚀 What I Do
 - 🔧 I build **custom WordPress plugins** — form builders, affiliate systems, job boards, payment integrations (M-Pesa, Stripe), and user profile systems tailored for all use cases.